acquia/http-hmac-spec/README.md

 Basic authentication is the simplest way to add authentication to a REST API, however it is generally considered the least secure authentication method since the same hashed password is sent on every API request.
+HMAC based authentication schemes do not transmit the shared secret over the wire and generate unique signatures for each request.
+The hashing strategy provided by this spec mitigates replay attacks and prevents data from being tampered with while in transit to the endpoint.

 #### Why not OAuth 1.0a?